msimonborg/weather/README.md

 Altimeter: 30.14 in Hg
 ```

-A directory of station codes can be found at https://www.weather.gov/arh/stationlist
+A directory of valid station codes can be found at https://www.weather.gov/arh/stationlist